 - and a more recent pay event has successfully been lodged for that pay schedule

 So, looking at the example below, you will note the pay event for pay run PE 1/7/18 is partially successful.
 However, the pay event for pay run PE 8/7/18 (a more recent pay run) has been lodged successfully.
-As the data transmitted to the ATO are YTD values, re-lodging an older pay run will override the current figures held by the ATO.
-This will result in inaccurate (out-of-date) data being reported to the ATO.
+You will still need to re-lodge the PE 1/7/18 so that it is fully successful.

 Instructions on how to create and lodge an update event can be found here.

 If you have any questions or feedback please let us know via firstname.lastname@example.org